codewithsinchana/Sinchana02/README.md

-This is my second practice repo.
+* This is my second practice repo.
+A simple HTML and CSS code.

 ## Output